MphathiGit/Automation-portfolio/README.md

-# Automation-portfolio
+# WebAutomation
-Web Automation project using Selenium, Java,TestNg and Maven Technologies This is a little project to display selenium with Java capabilities.
-It consists of a Test to go to a travel website, enter a Destination, then enter your own travel dates(dynamic handling of date picker/calendar) and the price range for the Hotel you would like to book.
-The script then scrolls down the search results page with returned hotel search results, until it finds one that matches your entered price range and scrolls down util it finds it, then selects this hotel to view availability.

-The test framework used is the TestNg framework, the programming is done in Java win accord with Selenium.
+Demonstrating working knowledge of WebAutomation using Selenium webdriver, Java and Maven technologies.
+The test is to go to Booking.com website and find a hotel price that suits my price range and select to view availability based on price.
+Then also verify that if i filter desired price range from booking.com, the prices on the returned results match this expected outcome.

+Technologies include Java, Selenium, TestNg,Maven, Jenkins.